MowMdown/arch-install-script/README.md

 * A fully bootable Arch Linux system is written to the target disk.
 * The EFI bootloader entry is created automatically.
-* The installation script is copied to `/root/arch-install.sh` inside the installed system.
-* The user is prompted whether to reboot immediately.

 ---